SangSaephan/CodePath-Instagram/README.md

 The following **additional** features are implemented:

 - [X] Pull to refresh function.
+- [X] Only display username if there is a caption, just like real Instagram.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):